On the possible exceptions for the transcendence of the log-gamma function at rational entries: Transcendence of and exceptions

 \item[(ii)] There is only one exception and it has to be for $x=\frac12$, hence $\,\log{\pi}$ is an algebraic number;

 \item[(iii)] There are exactly two exceptions for some $x \ne \frac12$, hence $\,\log{\pi}$ is a transcendental number. \end{itemize} \end{teo}

 \begin{proof} $\,$~If $f(x) = \log{\Gamma{(x)}} + \log{\Gamma{(1-x)}}$ is a transcendental number for every $x \in \mathbb{Q}_{(0,1)}$, item(i), it suffices to put $x=\frac12$ in Eq.~(\ref{eq:seno}) for finding that $f(\frac12) = \log{\pi}$ is transcendental.
-If there is \emph{exactly one} exception, item (ii), then it has to take place for $x = \frac12$, otherwise (i.e., for $x \ne \frac12$) the symmetry property $f(1-x)=f(x)$ would yield algebraic values for \emph{two} distinct arguments, namely $x$ and $1-x$.
-Therefore, $f(\frac12)=\log{\pi}$ is the only exception, thus it is an algebraic number.
-If there are two exceptions, item (iii), both for $x \ne \frac12$, then they have to be symmetric with respect to $x =\frac12$, otherwise, by the property $f(1-x)=f(x)$, we would find more than two exceptions, which is prohibited by Theorem~\ref{teo:meu}.
-Indeed, if one of the two exceptions is for $x=\frac12$, then the other, for $x \ne \frac12$, would yield a third exception, corresponding to $1-x \ne \frac12$, which is again prohibited by Theorem~\ref{teo:meu}.
+If there is \emph{exactly one} exception, item (ii), then it has to take place for $x = \frac12$, otherwise (i.e., for $x \ne \frac12$) the symmetry property $f(1-x)=f(x)$ would yield algebraic values for \emph{two} distinct values of the argument.
+Therefore, $f(\frac12)=\log{\pi}$ is the only (algebraic) exception in this case.
+If there are two exceptions, item (iii), then they have to be symmetric with respect to $x =\frac12$, otherwise, by the property $f(1-x)=f(x)$, we would find more than two exceptions, which is prohibited by Theorem~\ref{teo:meu}.
+Indeed, if one of the two exceptions is for $x=\frac12$, then the other, for $x \ne \frac12$, would yield a third exception, corresponding to $\,1-x \ne \frac12$, which is again prohibited by Theorem~\ref{teo:meu}.
 Then the two exceptions are for values of the argument distinct from $\frac12$ and then $f(\frac12) = \log{\pi}$ is a transcendental number. \end{proof}

 From this theorem, it is straightforward to conclude that